Voltage: 230V, Frequency: 50Hz

 is the Full Moon of Waso, or the beginning of Buddhist Lent.
 Banks, public offices and some businesses will be closed.

-is Martyr's Day, commemorating the assassination of Aung San, a revolutionary said to be the father of modern Burma, and several other cabinet members in 1947.
+is Martyr's Day, commemorating the assassination of Aung San, a revolutionary said to be the father of modern Myanmar, and several other cabinet members in 1947.
 Banks, public offices and some businesses will be closed.

 is the Full Moon of Thadingyut festival, marking the end of Buddhist Lent.
 Banks, public offices and some businesses will be closed.